 Work with your baby’s doctor to determine the next steps for your baby’s care.
 Some children with isobutyrylglycinuria (IBG) have severe signs and symptoms while others may never develop them at all.
 The type of care your child needs depends on whether they develop signs and symptoms.
 Your baby’s doctor may work with a metabolic specialist and a dietician to provide care for your baby.
 Some children with IBG have developmental delays.
-If you think that your baby is not meeting his or her developmental milestones, ask your baby's health care provider about the next steps in accessing a developmental evaluation and care.
+If you think that your baby is not meeting their developmental milestones, ask your baby's health care provider about the next steps in accessing a developmental evaluation and care.

 Because IBG is a genetic condition, you may want to talk with a genetics specialist.
 A genetic counselor or geneticist can help you understand the causes of the condition, discuss genetic testing for IBG, and understand what this diagnosis means for other family members and future pregnancies.
 Speak with your baby’s doctor about getting a referral.
 The Clinic Services Search Engine offered by the American College of Medical Genetics and Genomics (ACMG) and the Find a Genetic Counselor tool on the National Society of Genetic Counselors (NSGC) website are two good resources for you or your baby's health care provider to use to identify local specialists.

 At this time we have not located a family story for this particular condition.
 If your family is affected by isobutyrylglycinuria (IBG) and you would like to share your story, please contact us so other families may learn from your experience.